Contaminated land: protect yourself from risk

 Fully assess risks on contaminated land

 To arm yourself with the relevant information about contamination on a site, it might be prudent to obtain a contaminated land risk assessment.
-This will enable you to decide whether taking out a contaminated land indemnity policy is your preferred option.
+This will enable you to decide whether taking out a contaminated land indemnity policy is your preferred option: you might also be guided by advice from conveyancing solicitors.

 Given the risks posed by land contamination to both human health and the environment, securing indemnity cover ensures peace of mind and financial security, for owners, developers, and investors alike.